King’s Lynn Community Football Omnes Games provide school sport for all abilities

-This year in partnership with West Norfolk Schools Sport Partnership, King’s Lynn Community Football have devised a festival program of sports for schools in the West Norfolk area.
+This year in partnership with West Norfolk Schools Sport Partnership, King’s Lynn Community Football have devised a festival programme of sports for schools in the West Norfolk area.

 Omnes Games (Omnes is Latin for ‘for all’) was inspired by this year’s Invictus Games.